-Rex Tillerson Reportedly Called Trump A 'Moron'
+Rex Tillerson Says Trump Is 'Smart' But Doesn't Deny Calling Him A 'Moron'

+Secretary of State Rex Tillerson on Wednesday pushed back on a report claiming that he threatened to quit and called President Donald Trump a “moron” over the summer, and held an unscheduled press conference to praise his boss and affirm his “commitment to the president and the success of our country.”

-Secretary of State Rex Tillerson is said to have called his boss a “moron” following a meeting with members of President Donald Trump’s national security team during the summer, senior administration officials told NBC News.
+The nation’s top diplomat is said to have called Trump a “moron” following a meeting with members of Trump’s national security team, senior administration officials reportedly told NBC News.

+When asked about the incident on Wednesday, Tillerson did not directly deny that it had occurred, saying: “I’m not going to deal with petty stuff like that.”

+Later in the day, State Department spokeswoman Heather Nauert said Tillerson did not call Trump a “moron.”

+“The secretary does not use that type of language,” she told reporters.
+“He did not say that.”

-Tillerson also reportedly threatened not to return to Washington from Texas in July.
-He was in his home state for his son’s wedding when Trump delivered a widely condemned, highly politicized speech to the Boy Scouts of America.
+Tillerson also reportedly threatened not to return to Washington in July, according to NBC.
+He was in his home state of Texas for his son’s wedding when Trump delivered a widely condemned, highly politicized speech to the Boy Scouts of America.
 Tillerson was formerly the organization’s national president.

-White House Chief of Staff John Kelly and Defense Secretary James Mattis apparently stepped in to “beg him to stay,” according to the report.
-State Department spokeswoman Heather Nauert said at the time that Tillerson was merely “taking a little time off.”
+White House chief of staff John Kelly and Defense Secretary James Mattis apparently stepped in to “beg him to stay,” according to the report.
+Nauert said at the time that Tillerson was merely “taking a little time off.”

 Vice President Mike Pence also got involved, officials added, offering Tillerson a “pep talk” over breakfast and encouraging him to find ways to smooth over the relationship with Trump.
 He suggested that Tillerson adopt a more conciliatory approach in public settings, and save his differences for private meetings.